 In Forest Haven Nursing and Rehabilitation Center, 1.3 Hospitalizations per 1,000 resident days

 Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Staying out of the hospital is key to preserving the physical well-being of nursing home patients.
+Minimizing hospitalizations is important to the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

 In Forest Haven Nursing and Rehabilitation Center, 24.5 Percentage of Residents Rehospitalized